Softball - Varsity

 Our varsity softball team is a member of the Eastern Independent League (EIL).
 EIL member schools include Bancroft School, Beaver Country Day, Berwick Academy, Concord Academy, Dana Hall School, Landmark School, Lexington Christian, Newton Country Day, Pingree School and Winsor school.
 We also compete against traditional rivals St. George's, Tabor Academy, Marianapolis, Southfield School and Wheeler.

-Head Coach: Elliot Moffie
+Head Coach: Elliott Moffie

 Elliott grew up in Wallingford, CT and decided to teach at an independent school because of his high school experiences at Avon Old Farms.
 He also finds joy in working with motivated young adults both in the classroom and on the field.
 Elliott joined the Portsmouth Abbey faculty after graduating from Williams College in 2007, where he received a B.A. in economics.
 While at Williams, he started on the football team for four years at defensive back and he captained an undefeated NESCAC championship team during his senior year.
 At Portsmouth Abbey, Elliott has taught various levels of Algebra II, Precalculus, and Calculus.
 He currently teaches AP Calculus AB.

 Athletically, Elliott is the head coach of the Varsity Football Team and the head coach of the Varsity Softball Team.
 In 2011 and 2017, Elliott was voted EIL Softball Coach of the Year by his peer coaches.
 Elliott also won the Dom Peter Sidler Teaching Award for excellence in teaching in 2011.
 In the summer of 2012, Elliott participated in the Klingenstein Summer Institute at Columbia University.
 Elliot has also been a houseparent since arriving at Portsmouth Abbey for all ages of students.
-He currently is an assistant houseparent in St. Martin's, where he lives with his wife, Liz.
+He currently is an assistant houseparent in St. Martin's, where he lives with his wife, Liz and son, Owen.